-Led by Interim Director, Sue Brinkmeyer, Steering Committee members include Darryl Marquez, Kappy Paulson, Kathy Powell, Nancy Mauthe, Rob Gibson, and Trina Hollander, and many others in Ventura who are committed to Ending Homelessness.
+Led by Acting Director, Kathy Powell, LUYV Steering Committee members include Kappy Paulson, Nancy Mauthe, Rob Gibson, and Trina Hollander, and many others in Ventura who are committed to Ending Homelessness.

 Lift Up Your Voice offers a variety of Action Opportunities for you to get involved with ending homelessness in Ventura.
 Join with Lift Up Your Voice to End Homelessness of Facebook!
 For more information on how to get involved, call (805) 644-3898 Ext.
 101

 Children and Families Who Are Homeless

 Homelessness for our children and families comes in many different forms.
 It is estimated that 27 percent of people who experience homelessness in Ventura County do so as a family.
 For some of these families, that means sleeping in a vehicle in a parking lot or on the side of the road.
 For some of these families, homelessness means sleeping in motels, or on the couch of a friend or relative.
 Some homeless families sleep in campsites, while others stay at shelters or transitional housing communities.
 None of these families have stable permanent housing.